Monitoring the COVID-19 epidemic with nationwide telecommunication data: Introduction

 \section{Introduction}

 The novel coronavirus disease (COVID-19) has evolved into a global pandemic, which, as of December~15, 2020, has been responsible for more than 70 million reported cases \cite{WHO}.
-In response, governments around the world have put policy measures into effect with the aim of reducing transmission rates \cite{Flaxman.2020,Hsiang.2020,Ruktanonchai.2020,Lai.2020,Unwin.2020}.
+In response, governments around the world have put policy measures into effect with the aim of reducing transmission rates \cite{Flaxman.2020,Hsiang.2020,Ruktanonchai.2020,Lai.2020,Unwin.2020,Banholzer.2021}.
 Examples of policy measures are border closures, school closures, venue closures, and bans on gatherings.

 Prior literature has suggested the use of human mobility data to model the COVID-19 epidemic \cite{Grantz.2020}.
 Mobility patterns have been inferred from point-of-interest (POI) check-ins \cite{Benzel.2020,Gao.2020,Chang.2020,Dave.2020,Gupta.2020} and from location logs of smartphone apps \cite{Adiga.2020,Chinazzi.2020,Galeazzi.2020,Fang.2020,Kraemer.2020a,Li.2020,Tian.2020,Bonaccorsi.2020,Nouvellet.2020,Kang.2020,Kogan.2020,Huang.2020,Xiong.2020}.
-Other works have used telecommunication data to model spreading patterns \cite{Badr.2020,Jia.2020} and for exploratory analysis of mobility patterns \cite{Jeffrey.2020,Pullano.2020,Vinceti.2020} but none have yet empirically explored the link between mobility and policy measures.
+Other works have used telecommunication data to model spreading patterns \cite{Badr.2020,Jia.2020}, for exploratory analysis of mobility patterns \cite{Jeffrey.2020,Pullano.2020,Vinceti.2020}, for network analysis of structural changes in mobility \cite{Schlosser.2020}, and for modeling the spatio-temporal distribution of COVID-19 \cite{Jia.2020}, but none have yet empirically explored the link between telecommunication data and policy measures.
 Establishing such a link would provide a scalable tool for near real-time disease surveillance under policy measures and, in particular, enable evidence-based policies.
 Previously, the value of telecommunication data for disease surveillance has been studied in the context of malaria \cite{Ruktanonchai.2016,Wesolowski.2012}, influenza \cite{Viboud.2019}, and other infectious diseases \cite{Bengtsson.2015,Wesolowski.2015a,Wesolowski.2015b}, where the objective was to make spatio-temporal forecasts.
 In contrast, this paper demonstrates the utility of telecommunication data for near real-time assessments of COVID-19 policies.
 In fact, nationwide data from mobile telecommunication networks has been used by governments during the first wave of COVID-19 \cite{Reuters}.
 However, to the best of our knowledge, empirical evidence regarding the effectiveness of telecommunication data for epidemic surveillance in the context of COVID-19 is absent.

 In this paper, we analyze human mobility during the COVID-19 epidemic.
 Our analysis is based on large-scale, granular data of human movements (anonymized and aggregated) consisting of $\sim$1.5 billion trips in Switzerland during the first COVID-19 wave (February~10--April~26, 2020) derived from telecommunication data.
 Using regression models, we estimate the (1)~impact of policy measures on human mobility, and (2)~how mobility predicts the growth in reported COVID-19 cases.
 By establishing that policy measures reduce mobility and that mobility predicts reported cases, mobility insights can be used to inform when to implement policy measures.
 The findings are therefore of direct value to public decision-makers: monitoring human mobility through telecommunication data provides an effective and scalable tool for near real-time epidemiology and thus, management of the COVID-19 epidemic.